 Healthcare Garden Design Certificate Program

-Jack Carman, FASLA, RLA, president of Design for Generations, Medford, New Jersey.
-Carman specializes in the design of therapeutic exterior environments for senior communities and healthcare facilities.
+Jack Carman, FASLA, RLA, is president of Design for Generations, Medford, New Jersey.
+As a design consultant, Jack has specialized in creating therapeutic exterior environments for senior communities and healthcare facilities.
+His design experience includes the creation of Landscape Plans for Assisted Living and Alzheimer Residences, Adult Day Health Care Centers, Long Term Care Facilities, Continuing Care Retirement Communities and Healthcare Facilities throughout the US.
+This includes the design of over 65 Memory Care Gardens for individuals with dementia nation-wide.
 He is editor and contributor of the book, Re-creating Neighborhoods for Successful Aging.

-Mark Epstein, ASLA, is the owner of Epstein Design Studio, a landscape architecture design firm in Seattle, Washington.
-His firm puts priority on bridging research with practice, utilizing 'human psychology' and 'site ecology' to bring ideas to life.
-Mark helped establish the ASLA Therapeutic Garden Design Professional Practice Network, and he is a national expert on the creation of therapeutic and healing gardens, particularly for clinical settings, private residences, and in public parks.
+Mark Epstein, PLA, is a partner with Hafs-Epstein, a landscape architecture design firm in Seattle, Washington.
+His firm puts priority on bridging research with practice, utilizing human psychology and site ecology in bringing ideas to life.
+Mark helped establish the ASLA Therapeutic Garden Design Professional Practice Network, and he specializes in the creation of therapeutic gardens within public parks.

 Gwenn Fried, Glass Garden, Rusk Institute of Rehabilitation Medicine, New York, New York.
 A horticultural therapist at the Glass Garden since 1997, and curator of the Rusk outdoor gardens, she focuses on the anthropological uses of plants through history, and weaves these lessons into classes for seniors and children.